-From setting your own hours, to being your own boss; for an increasing number of people, self-employment is becoming a way of life.
-For the many benefits this type of employment can bring, there are the inevitable downsides to consider.
-One possible element is the ability to get a mortgage if you are self-employed, and therefore unable to provide prospective lenders with standard income verification in the form of employer’s payslips.
+From setting your own hours, to being your own boss; for an increasing number of people across the UK, self-employment is becoming a way of life.
+However, for all the many benefits this type of employment can bring, there are potential downsides to consider.
+One such consideration is how to get a mortgage if you are self-employed, and therefore unable to provide prospective lenders with standard income verification in the form of employer’s payslips.

 - Calculations based on retained profit

 - Working with accountants certificates